davidmintz/court-interpreters-office/docs/index.md

 The source code is freely available on [github](https://github.com/davidmintz/court-interpreters-office).

-[Prose documentation](documentation) is very much a work in progress, but we have begun.
+[Prose documentation](documentation) is also available for your reading pleasure.

 Feel free to [contact the developer](/contact.html) with any questions.